Skip to content

 New York City Ballet dedicates two evenings to Mr. Feld’s work

-New York City Ballet produces two performances dedicated to Mr. Feld’s work, featuring the premiere of Etoile Polaire.
+NYCB produces two performances dedicated to Mr. Feld’s work, featuring the premiere of Etoile Polaire.

 Eliot Feld rehearses in a studio with a ballet dancer.
 She copies the curved, inverted shape he is making with his elbow and wrist.

-In commemoration of the Lincoln Bicentennial, Eliot Feld and Harold Holzer discuss the Feld-choreographed ballet Lincoln Portrait at The New York Public Library for the Performing Arts.
+In commemoration of the Lincoln Bicentennial, Eliot Feld and Harold Holzer discuss the Feld-choreographed ballet, Lincoln Portrait, at The New York Public Library for the Performing Arts.

 In a performance of Eliot Feld's "Lincoln Portrait," a large ensemble of dancers stand on stage, dressed in pedestrian, 1800s America-era clothing.